-Even guys who are relaxed and well-adjusted sometimes fall into seasonal depression.
-And, once the cycle starts, it can be hard to break until summer hits.
+Even the most well-adjusted and otherwise healthy men can experience seasonal depression.
+And, once the cycle starts, it can be hard to break until the light and warmth of spring arrive.
 However, in some regions of the world winter can last six months!
 That’s a long time to suffer with seasonal depression.

 These tips should help you with a mild version of the winter blues.
-We are not doctors.
-If you feel depressed, then you should see a doctor.
+If you feel truly depressed, then you should see a doctor.
 Depression is a serious mental illness that can be treated medically.
-However, for those who just have the winter blahs, you will enjoy these four tips.
+However, for those who just have the winter blahs, here are our four tips to beat seasonal depression.

 Exercise is a proven mood booster.
 Yet, when do we typically exercise?
 Not when it’s ten degrees outside and snowing!
-It’s so much easier in winter just to sit on our butts snacking and watching television.
-But, that’s a big mistake for our mental health.
+It’s so much easier in winter just to sit on our butts snacking and watching our favorite television.
+But, that’s bad for mental health/

 To avoid seasonal depression, find a way to exercise.
 Hop on a treadmill, go to the gym, and maybe even find a sport or activity that lets you…

 The negative ions in the outdoor air can give us a mood boost.
-But, when we’re stuck inside on a winter day (or week or month), we don’t get the mental benefits that come from being outdoors.
-Resist the urge to stay indoors.
+But, when we’re stuck inside on a winter day (or week or month), we don’t get the mental health benefits that come from being outdoors.
+Resist the urge to stay indoors during the winter.